-It has therefore drawn up the "Accounting Policy Manual", an internal document which outlines all procedures and the accounting policies required for performing accounting estimates and preparing the Company's Financial Statements and accompanying notes, to ensure that these provide a true and fair view of its equity, financial position, results of operations, changes in net equity and cash flows.
-Those employees involved in the process are informed of any updates to the policy via the intranet.
+It has therefore drawn up the "Accounting Policy Manual (PGC)" and the "Accounting Policy Manual (IFRS)", internal documents which outline all procedures and the accounting policies required for performing accounting estimates and preparing the Company's Separate and Consolidated Financial

+Statements and accompanying notes, to ensure that these provide a true and fair view of its equity, financial position, results of operations, changes in net equity and changes in cash flows.
+Those employees involved in the process are informed of any updates to the policies via the intranet.

-F.4.2.
-Mechanisms in standard format for the capture and preparation of financial information, which are applied and used in all units within the Entity or Group, and support its main financial statements and accompanying notes as well as disclosures concerning ICFR.
+F.4.2 Mechanisms in standard format for the capture and preparation of financial information, which are applied and used in all units within the Entity or Group, and support its main financial statements and accompanying notes as well as disclosures concerning ICFR.

-The preparation, review and approval of all financial information in standard format is regulated by the "Period-end procedures for the Individual Financial Statements and Annual Accounts" and the "Period-end procedures for the Consolidated Financial Statements and Annual Accounts", as well as the "Accounting Policy Manual", which serve as guides to carrying out these tasks.
+The preparation, review and approval of all financial information in standard format is regulated by the "Period-end procedures for the Individual Financial Statements and Annual Accounts" and the "Period-end procedures for the Consolidated Financial Statements and Annual Accounts", as well as the "Accounting Policy Manual (PGC)" and the "Accounting Policy Manual (IFRS)", which serve as guides to carrying out these tasks.

-Furthermore there is a specific mechanism for the process of preparing the financial statements and accompanying notes, where the Audit and Compliance Committee, as a board committee, takes on special relevance, overseeing this process (e.g. monitoring the supervision work of the Internal Audit unit, being cognisant of the internal control systems as well as monitoring the work performed by the external auditor) before the financial statements are certified by the Board of Directors.
+Furthermore there is a specific mechanism for the process of preparing the financial statements and accompanying notes, where the Audit and Compliance Committee, as a board committee, takes on a special relevance, overseeing this process (e.g. monitoring the supervision work of the Internal Audit unit, being cognisant of the internal control systems as well monitoring the work performed by the external auditor) before the financial statements are certified by the Board of Directors.
 The functions of the Audit and Compliance Committee in this regard are detailed in article 7 of the "Rules and Regulations of the Organisation and Functioning of the Audit and Compliance Committee of the Board of Directors of Enagás, S.A.".